primedigital/data-transfer-bundle/README.md

 ### 4. Configuration
 * Adapt configuration (parameters.yml + parameters.yml.dist) to your project's needs (Server, Path, siteaccess, ...)
+* make sure you or your docker-container have properly setup ssh key and that is on 'authorized_keys' on the server

 ## Configuration ##